tidyverse/tidyverse.org/content/blog/bonsai-0-1-0/index.md

 -   [partykit](https://CRAN.R-project.org/package=partykit): conditional inference trees via [`decision_tree()`](https://parsnip.tidymodels.org/reference/decision_tree.html) and conditional random forests via [`rand_forest()`](https://parsnip.tidymodels.org/reference/rand_forest.html)
 -   [LightGBM](https://CRAN.R-project.org/package=lightgbm): optimized gradient boosted trees via [`boost_tree()`](https://parsnip.tidymodels.org/reference/boost_tree.html)

+As we introduce further support for tree-based model engines in the tidymodels, new implementations will reside in this package (rather than parsnip).

 To demonstrate how to use the package, we'll fit a few tree-based models and explore their output.
 First, loading bonsai as well as the rest of the tidymodels core packages: